Ashok0/AtomicHeart-UEVR/README.md

 4) Launch Atomic Heart.
 Select 'Options' > 'Additional Content' > 'Activate Glove Reskin' and select "Standard".
 The Gold Midas Glove does not work properly with this VR mod.
 (Skip this step if you did not purchase the DLC)
 5) Inject the game with UEVR!

+* Puzzles do not work well in VR due to the broken cursor.
+Recommend disabling them from the main menu by selecting Options > Gameplay > Puzzles Auto-Solve.
 * Note: There are no hands during the intro.
 You won't see both hands until you pickup the axe.

 ## Recommended Mods
 * [**UETools**](https://www.nexusmods.com/atomicheart/mods/9): UETools is a powerful mod that brings the developer console back into the game.
 * [**Smaller UI and Transparent Inventory Background**](https://www.nexusmods.com/atomicheart/mods/47): Recommend installing "zAHInvBckgr_P" to makes the inventory background 50% transparent.